Clan Blair: Origins

 Blair as a place name is found in over two hundred localities throughout Scotland.

-Blair as a surname in Scotland is first recorded in the early 1200's with two main families, Blair of Blair from Ayrshire, and Blair of Balthayock from Perthshire with no known evidence of a common ancestor.
+Blair as a surname in Scotland is first recorded in the early 1200s with two main families – Blair of Blair (also known as Blair of that Ilk) from Ayrshire, and Blair of Balthayock from Perthshire, with no known evidence of a common ancestor.

 The Blairs of Blair

-The records of the Monastery of Kilwinning apparently show that the title Barony of Blair was conferred upon a Jean Francois, a Norman by King William I of Scots (1165 – 1214).
-It is generally accepted that John Francis de Blair’s’ grandson, William de Blair married one of the daughters of King John of England.
+The records of the monastery of Kilwinning apparently show that the Barony of Blair was conferred upon a Norman, Jean Francois, by King William I of Scots (1165–1214).
+It is generally accepted that John Francis de Blair’s grandson, William de Blair, married one of the daughters of King John of England.

-A Alexander de Blare was mentioned as witnessing an agreement between the burgh of Irvine and Brice de Eglunstone in 1205.
+Alexander de Blare was mentioned as witnessing an agreement between the burgh of Irvine and Brice de Eglunstone in 1205.
 Alexander was probably of the Barony of Blair in Ayrshire, granted by King William "the Lion".

-A William de Blare, was knighted by King Alexander II, and was made Steward of Fife in 1235.
+William de Blare was knighted by King Alexander II and was made Steward of Fife in 1235.

-A Sir Bryce de Blare was knighted by King Alexander III.
-He eventually supported William Wallace and was executed by the English at Barns of Ayr Massacre in 1296.
-His nephew, Roger de Blare was knighted by Robert the Bruce after the Battle of Bannockburn in 1314.
+Sir Bryce de Blare was knighted by King Alexander III.
+He eventually supported William Wallace and was executed by the English at the Barns of Ayr Massacre in 1296.
+His nephew, Roger de Blare, was knighted by Robert the Bruce after the Battle of Bannockburn in 1314.

-The Balthayock Blairs
+The Blairs of Balthayock

-This Blair family can trace its ancestry back to Stephen de Blair who held lands in the Parish of Blair, in Gowrie, now named Blairgowrie.
+This Blair family can trace its ancestry back to Stephen de Blair, who held lands in the Parish of Blair in Gowrie, now named Blairgowrie.
 He also witnessed a charter on the lands of Balgillo, Angus, by Dovenald the Abbot of Brechin to the monastery at Arbroath between 1204 and 1211.

 These Blairs have several cadet branches: